Troubleshooting

 - Confirm D-Bus is available to the bridge.

-- Confirm the adapter is powered.
+- Confirm the adapter is powered and not RF-killed (

 If you use multiple adapters, double-check that the device row is bound to the correct adapter ID or MAC.